Arriving into Canada

 What you'll learn on this page:

-At Toronto Pearson, mandatory arrivals testing is available at both Terminal 1 and Terminal 3, administered by Switch Health.
+At Toronto Pearson, arrivals testing is available at both Terminal 1 and Terminal 3, administered by Switch Health.

 Travellers exempt from testing:

 - Children who are 4 years of age and younger